 Table - - 6

-ССРА GRADE CLASSIFICATION OF FINAL RESULTS
+CGPA GRADE CLASSIFICATION OF FINAL RESULTS

-9.5 - 10.00 O+ First Class From large
+9.5 - 10.00 O+ First Close Exemplory

 9.0 and above but below 9.5 0 First Class - Exemplary

 8.5 and above but below 9.0 D++

 8.0 and above but below 8.5 D+ First Class with Distinction

 7.5 and above but below 8.0 D

 7.0 and above but below 7.5 A++

 6.5 and above but below 7.0 A+ First Class

-6.0 and above but below 6.5 А
+6.0 and above but below 6.5 A

 5.5 and above but below 6.0 B+ Second Class

-5.0 and above but below 5.5 В - Second Class
+5.0 and above but below 5.5 В Second Class

-4.5 and above but below 5.0 C+
+4.5 and above but below 5.0 C+ Third Class

-4.0 and above but below 4.5 С - Third Class
+4.0 and above but below 4.5 C

+- e. - £

-programmes and secured a CGPA of 4.5 to 5 and equivalent grades -C| or -C+| shall be declared to have passed that parts in -Third Class.
+A candidate who has passed all the Part-I or Part-II or Part-III subjects examination of the UG programmes and secured a CGPA of 4.5 to 5 and equivalent grades -CI or -C+1 shall be declared to have passed that parts in -Third Class.

-f.
 There shall be no classifications of final results, therefore, award of class for Part IV and Part V, however, those parts shall be awarded with final grades in the end semester statements of marks and in the consolidated statement of marks.

-15. Conferment of the Degree:

-No candidate shall be eligible for conferment of the Degree unless he / she

-- i.
-Has undergone the prescribed course of study for a period of not less than six semesters in an institution approved by/affiliated to the University or has been exempted from in the manner prescribed and has passed the examinations as have been prescribed thereof. - ii.
-Has completed all the components prescribed under Parts I to Part V in the CBCS pattern to earn 140 credits. - iii.
-Has successfully completed the prescribed Field Work/ Institutional Training as evidenced by certificate issued by the Principal of the College.
+Conferenct of the Degree: Not candidate shall be eligible for conferment of the Degree unless he / she That undergone the prescribed course of study for a period of not less than six semesters in an institution approved by/affiliated to the University or has been exempted from in the manner prescribed and has passed the examinations as have been prescribed thereof.
+Has completed all the components prescribed Under Parts I to Part V in the CBCS pattern to earn 140 credits.
+Has successfully completed the prescribed Field Work/ Institutional Training as evidenced by credite issued by the Principal of the College.
+Maximum of 10 ranks.
+The improved marks shall no to taken and such ranking shall be confined to 10 % of the total number of candidates qualified in that particular branch of study, subject to a maximum of 10 ranks.
+The improved marks shall no the taken into consideration for ranking.
+Motter POUTENENTENT A sa a part of BBA curriculum a minimum of 2 factory visits per year must be arranged for the students.
+Horsential should undergo industrial training.
+The students are expected to have a practical training in any business unit or undertaking to enable them to acquaint himself / herself with the procedure, practice and working of companies.
+Houstrial training row the academic year 2022-2023 i.e., for students who are admitted to the first year of the programme during the academic year 2022-2023 and thereafter.
+TANSIDENCEMENTEN

-16. Ranking

-A candidate who qualifies for the UG degree course passing all the examinations in the first attempt, within the minimum period prescribed for the course of study from the date of admission to the course and secures I class shall be eligible for ranking and such ranking shall be confined to 10 % of the total number of candidates qualified in that particular branch of study, subject to a maximum of 10 ranks.
-The improved marks shall not be taken into consideration for ranking.